-As the boat approaches Wizard Island the size and grandeur of this volcanic cone becomes apparent.
+As the boat approaches Wizard Island the size and grandeur of this volcanic cone become apparent.

 Think of Wizard Island as a small volcano, and it has a crater; this picture shows several people hiking out.
 The rim of Crater Lake looms on the horizon.

 This Ground Squirrel is a resident of Wizard Island.
 He was demanding a food tithe from me for visiting his island retreat.

 A view from atop Wizard Island looking across Crater Lake to the opposite rim which is about 5 miles away.
 The blue color is just magnificent.

 Hiking down the cinder cone we enjoy a rich tapestry of colors – a masterpiece painted by nature!

 This is one of the few boats allowed on Crater Lake.
 It is seen here delivering visitors; this boat will take us on our return trip around the lake’s perimeter in a counterclockwise direction.
 Our next stop was the southern shore to see a slide area and the Phantom Ship.

 The spires of the Phantom Ship, an island in the lake, which under low-light conditions resembles a ghost ship.

 Looking into the water from the edge of the boat we saw this dramatic difference in color.
 The interpreter on the boat said the contrast was because we were passing over an underwater ledge, to the left the water depth was about 900 feet, to the right the depths plunged to 1,600 feet!